The following section reviews the procedures for contracting services on a Personal Service Agreement (PSA).

 The contracting of personal services should, whenever possible, be based on competitive bids or quotations.
 Specialized or unique services that limit or preclude competition should be thoroughly documented by the department representative with review authority.

-An approved purchase requisition must be received along with the PSA to the Business Office no later than 10 working days prior to the start of the contract period.
-An agreement exceeding $3,000 also requires the approval of the Attorney General and, therefore, must be received at least 30 days prior to the start of the contract period.
+An approved purchase requisition must be received along with the PSA to the Business Office no later than 10 business days prior to the start of the contract period.
+An agreement equal to or exceeding $3,000 also requires the approval of the Attorney General and, therefore, must be received at least 30 business days prior to the start of the contract period.
 The issuance of a PSA to a corporation requires a letter of resolution of the corporate authority for the signature as well as a corporate seal.
-Refer to exihbit G for instructions on completing the PSA.

 D. Contracting State Employees